purescript/documentation/errors/OrphanTypeDeclaration.md

 be followed immediately by the definition of that function or value (i.e. the line with the `=` in it).
 The compiler has found a declaration for which a definition did not follow.

-This is often caused by typographical issues.
+This is often caused by spelling mistakes.
 Check to see that the declaration and the definition are spelled the same.
 PureScript is a whitespace sensitive language and the presence of an extra space can make the definition look like a part of the declaration.